tesa1/ChIP_Zwart_public/README.md

 # ChIP-seq Analysis used in the Wilbert Zwart Lab
-# Alignment, Peakcalling and QC
+# Alignment, Peakcalling, Bigwigs and QC Plots and Metrics

 1. [Introduction](#intro)
 2. [Installation and dependencies](#dependencies)